QVina/QVina.github.io/README.md

 * If you Don't know the Docking site, then QuickVina-W is your choice with ability to dock _WIDE_ search box.
 * However if you _know_ the target search box, we recommend that you use QuickVina 2.

-<h3>To dock against a known pocket, please use QuickVina 2. <br>
-For a blind docking, QuickVina-W is more suitable. </h3>

 Having any inquiries, please contact us<br>
 <a href= "mailto:amra0001@ntu.edu.sg"> Amr Alhossary </a> <br>